haidog-yaqub/DiffPitcher/README.md

 --------------------

 Thank you all for your interest in this research project.
 I am currently optimizing the model's performance and computation efficiency.
-I plan to release a user-friendly open-source version, either a GUI or a VST, in the first half of this year, and will update the open-source license.
+I plan to release a user-friendly version, either a GUI or a VST, in the first half of this year, and will update the open-source license.

 If you are familiar with PyTorch, you can follow [Code Examples](#examples) to use Diff-Pitcher.